getpawprint/slate/source/includes/_gravity.md

 --------- | ---- | -----------
-save_card | boolean? | If the charge is linked to a completed intake or user account, the card is saved to the user account for later use after the payment succeeds. device_name | string? | Used to identify a Gravity hardware payment device for card present payments.
+save_card | boolean? | If the charge is linked to a completed intake or user account, the card is saved to the user account for later use after the payment succeeds. device_name | string? | Used to identify a Gravity hardware payment device for card present payments. amount | integer? | Amount in cents.
+Optional - only for partial payments; otherwise the amount is assumed to be the remaining amount from the charge.

 ## Gravity webhook